diamondkinetics/api-guide/README.md

 ## Filtering
 Use a unique query parameter in the endpoint URL for each field that implements filtering.
 [<sup>[1]</sup>](https://www.vinaysahni.com/best-practices-for-a-pragmatic-restful-api#advanced-queries)

+Generally, the Diamond Kinetics API only filters data based on the lastUpdated parameter.
+Generic filtering and slicing of data is something we don't do - we prefer strongly to understand the data access needs of our client and give custom accessors that match the business needs of the client.

 ### Examples
 - To only list flagged pitching sessions, we use: `GET /pitchingSessions?flagged=true`
 - To only list non-deleted pitching sessions, we use: `GET /pitchingSessions?deleted=false`